-Identity resolution is the process of combining multiple identifiers across devices and touchpoints with data points collected along the way to build a cohesive, omnichannel view of your consumers, so you can reach them when and where they are most likely to engage along the sales funnel.
+Identity resolution is the process of combining multiple identifiers — think transactions, profile information, and behaviors — across devices and touchpoints with data points collected along the way.
+This combination lets you build a cohesive, omnichannel view of your consumers so you can reach them when and where they are most likely to engage along the sales funnel.

 Let’s start with the two parts of this phrase: Identity and Resolution.
 Identity, in this case, means identifying a consumer, no matter where they are.
 Now, does this mean we can meet and greet each person and recognize their face?
 No, it does not.

-Identity refers to the anonymous profile of a consumer that is gathered across devices.
+Identity resolution refers to the anonymous profile of a consumer that is gathered across devices.
 For example, if you combine the data gathered from laptop browsers, cell phones, email subscriptions, and offline purchases into one pool, you might get a very complete picture of a person.
 However, all of this data has been anonymized so that the marketer doesn’t know any identifying information – such as a name, email address, phone number, or street address.
 More generally, they may know the gender, age, location, and things that a person likes to read about online, purchase, etc.

 Resolution, therefore, means the compiling of all of this information into one profile.
 Whereas the consumer may only conduct business activities in one browser, s/he may do personal shopping in another.
 Alternatively, this person’s mobile or tablet may have more data on what they like to do in their free time, shows they like to watch, or things they search for.
 Looking at just one of these devices separately from the other gives you only a piece of the puzzle.
 However, if you combine them together, the marketer has a fuller idea of who this consumer is on more than one screen or device.

 So, identity resolution means connecting many different identifiers from multiple platforms and devices in real-time to enable people-based targeting, personalization, and measurement.